TimBest/travel-blog/_posts/_drafts/2022-07-21-flight-home.md

 ## 4:30 AM

 We board our flight after a few delays.
-Immediatly, we notice a tone shift from those we are interacting with.
+Immediately, we notice a tone shift from those we are interacting with.
 In Tanzania, many folks were confused or disgusted with the cat.
 But on the plane, every flight attendant was super excited to see her.
 Each attendant said Hi to Paka each with their own special kitten voice.

 We stay awake for take-off feeding Paka 3-4 bits of dry food every 1000 meters.
 Hoping the movement from chewing helps her ears adjust.
 She is excited to get more kibble and is scratching and biting at our fingers every time we place some in her carrier.